Nicolas-Velasquez-Oficial/Problem-Set1/README.md

 - `scripts`: contains all your scripts
 - `stores`: contains all the data sets used.
 If files are "too big" for GitHub, include a document describing where people can access the data.
 - `views`: contains all figures and tables
+- `biblio`: contains the extra files and bibliography